Summary

 └── Action 4: Update meeting log in Google Sheets

-Zapier offers a free tier with 100 tasks/month.
-Paid plans start at $19.99/month for 750 tasks.
-Make.com offers a more generous free tier (1,000 operations/month) and starts at $9/month for paid plans, making it the more cost-effective option for complex automations with multiple steps.
+Zapier offers a free tier with 100 tasks per month, with paid plans beginning at $19.99 per month for 750 tasks.
+Make.com offers a more generous free tier of 1,000 operations per month, and its paid plans begin at $9 per month, which makes it the more cost-effective option for complex automations with multiple steps.

 Advanced Tool Stacking Strategies

-Beyond basic automation, power users build layered AI stacks that compound time savings:
+Beyond basic automation, advanced users construct layered AI stacks that compound time savings:

-ROI Analysis: The Real Numbers Behind AI Productivity
+ROI Analysis: The Quantified Returns of AI Productivity Tools

-Let’s get concrete about the return on investment.
-The following table estimates weekly time savings based on typical knowledge worker tasks, conservative tool efficiency gains, and real-world usage data from productivity studies published in 2025.
+The following analysis quantifies the return on investment.
+The table below estimates weekly time savings based on typical knowledge worker tasks, conservative efficiency gains, and real-world usage data from productivity studies published in 2025.

 | Category | Primary Tool | Monthly Cost | Hours Saved/Week | Annual Value* |